expo/expo/docs/pages/build-reference/ios-capabilities.md

 | <YesIcon /> | iCloud                                            | `com.apple.developer.icloud-container-identifiers`                         |
 | <NoIcon />  | HLS Interstitial Previews                         | Unknown                                                                    |

 The unsupported capabilities either don't support iOS, or they don't have a corresponding entitlement value.
+Here are all of the [official Apple capabilities][apple-all-capabilities].

 Partially supported capabilities have extra configuration which EAS Build currently does not support.
 This includes Apple merchant IDs, App Group IDs, and iCloud container IDs.
 These values must all be [configured manually](https://expo.fyi/provisioning-profile-missing-capabilities) for the time being.
 You can also refer to this [Apple doc](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app) for more information on manual setup.